dannysu/hash0/README.md

 to "linkedin.com2".
 I don't want to remember different config per site.

 # Details
-Hash0 is based off of [PasswordMaker.org][1] classes, but uses HMAC-SHA512 from [CryptoJS][2] instead to better protect the master password.
+Hash0 makes use of [PasswordMaker.org][1] classes, but uses PBKDF2 with 100
+rounds of SHA512 from [CryptoJS][2] instead to better protect the master password.
 Also, hash0 uses a different salt for each site to further protect the master password.
 The salt and different site configuration are stored at a place of user's choosing so that the settings can be synchronized to all clients.

 Pros: